2. MPSD HPC system#

 Recommendations

-• One needs to keep track of which conda environment was created with which version of the openmpi module: for example via the environment name, or a suitable script that loads the right openmpi module and activates the corresponding conda environment.
-If you need to use a different version of openmpi you need to create a new conda environment.
+• Keep track of the openmpi module used to create the environment.
+If you need to use a different version of openmpi you need to create a new environment.

 • Always use the srun command to run MPI programs.
-This ensures that the MPI processes are started and managed by slurm scheduler on the allocated nodes and not on the login node.
+This ensures that the MPI processes are started and managed by slurm scheduler.

 2.4.7.
 Jupyter notebooks#